-As the chair of Cal Poly’s Journalism Department, Mary Glick works with the department’s six full-time faculty, three staff members and more than 250 journalism majors to ensure that students are prepared to enter the rapidly changing world of news media and public relations.
+Glick coordinates the department’s internship program, working to ensure that students are prepared to enter the rapidly changing world of news media and public relations.

 She began teaching journalism at California State University, Long Beach and was named Outstanding Journalism Educator by the California Newspaper Publishers Association.
-Mary held editorial positions for daily newspapers in Southern California and worked in marketing and public relations, first as Communications Director for Disneyland Hotel and later as a private communications consultant.
+Mary held editorial positions for daily newspapers in Southern California and worked in marketing and public relations.

-Dr. Metcalf received her Ph.D. in Marketing from the University of South Carolina, a Masters in International Management from the Thunderbird School of Global Management and a Bachelor of Arts in Business from the University of Oregon.
+Lynn Metcalf is a professor of entrepreneurship in Cal Poly’s Orfalea College of Business.
+She received her Ph.D. in marketing from the University of South Carolina, a Masters in International Management from the Thunderbird School of Global Management and a B.A. in business from the University of Oregon.

 General Engineering, College of Engineering

-Bob Crockett is a Professor of Biomedical Engineering and the Director of the General Engineering Program at Cal Poly.
-Dr. Crockett received his Ph.D. from the University of Arizona in Materials Science and Engineering.
-He holds an M.B.A. from Pepperdine University and a B.S. in Mechanical Engineering from University of California, Berkeley.
+Bob Crockett is a professor of biomedical engineering and the director of the general engineering program at Cal Poly.
+Crockett received his Ph.D. from the University of Arizona in materials science and engineering.
+He also holds an M.B.A. from Pepperdine University and a B.S. in mechanical engineering from UC Berkeley.

-Dr. Crockett is a specialist in technology development and commercialization of advanced materials and manufacturing processes.
-Prior to joining Cal Poly, he was the founder and President of Xeragen, Inc., a San Luis Obispo-based biotechnology startup company.
+Crockett is a specialist in technology development and commercialization of advanced materials and manufacturing processes.
+Prior to joining Cal Poly, he was the founder and president of Xeragen, Inc., a San Luis Obispo-based biotechnology startup company.

 Art & Design, College of Liberal Arts

-She has long been an advocate of art careers that hinge less on “work for others” vs. a more self-directed entrepreneurial approach that encompasses both expertise in business knowledge and alterations in mindset.
+She has long been an advocate of art careers that hinge less on working for others, versus a more self-directed entrepreneurial approach that encompasses both expertise in business knowledge and alterations in mindset.
 She attempts to convey this entrepreneurial spirit to her students in every class.

 Architecture, College of Architecture & Environmental Design

-Umut’s experience covers architecture, visualization, urban design and design research in diverse environments.
+Umut Toker teaches architectural design and urban design and studios at Cal Poly.
 He holds a Bachelor of Architecture, a Master of Urban Design and a Ph.D. in Architecture.
-Umut teaches architectural design and urban design and studios at Cal Poly.
+His experience covers architecture, visualization, urban design and design research in diverse environments.